ceglabsagarshinde/COA1_GENE/README.md

 3.Figure2:

-4.Figure5:main figure5 ploted using bam file provided inside in different folders.
+4.Figure5:Each folder inside the figure5 contains ploted using bam file provided inside in different folders.

 5.Geneloss_timing: